 As discussed in SC 8.2

 , the fair value of a share-based payment is measured using an option pricing model and includes both the intrinsic value and time value of the award.
-As employees vest in liability-classified awards and the remaining time until settlement or expected settlement of the award decreases, the time value of these awards will decrease and approach zero until, on the settlement date, the awards' fair value will equal intrinsic value.
+As employees vest in liability-classified awards and the remaining time until settlement or expected settlement of the award decreases, the time value of these awards will decrease and approach zero until, on the settlement date, the awards' fair value equals the intrinsic value.

 Example SC 3-1 illustrates the accounting for liability-classified awards.